Our verdict

 Will keep you saddled up all the way

 The v8’s lockdown was just as impressive, thanks to its rigid but moderately padded heel.
-Though its stiffness caused some initial concerns among testers, they soon found that it was actually quite comfortable and held the heel really well.
+Though its stiffness caused some initial concerns, we found very soon that it was actually quite comfortable and held the heel really well.

-With a score of 3/5 in our heel stiffness test, there's no way we can categorize the WH8 as "stiff."
+With a score of 3/5 on our heel stiffness test, there's no way we can categorise the WH8 as "stiff."
 It strikes the perfect balance of rigidity, effectively preventing heel slippage while maintaining a comfortable feel.
 Well done, Nike!

 nike-wildhorse-8-laces.JPG